Lili Ivanova: Discography

 Ivanova has recorded and released 35 albums and 29 singles altogether in Bulgaria, USSR, Romania, Turkey, Germany, Spain and other countries.
 There aren't exact statistics on the number of sold copies of her albums.
 According to Alexander Yosifov, ex-director of Balkanton from 1968 to 1986, Ivanova's albums in store for the Soviet Union always reached a circulation of over 1 million.
 The Italian Magazine L'Europeo stated that she has sold more than 10 million copies in the USSR.
 However, due to the Socialist system in Bulgaria, she has never received any income from the sales of the records, beside a monthly salary equal for all famous singers at that time.

 Concert performances and tours

 Ivanova has had over 11,000 concerts and many tours abroad, mainly in the former USSR (and Russia in the 1990s).
 She has also performed in Germany, Cuba, Japan, Turkey, the Czech Republic, Yugoslavia, Hungary, Poland, Greece, Portugal, Brazil, etc. as well as several tours in the US and Canada singing for Bulgarian immigrants there.

 The "Prima of Bulgarian popular music" is the first singer from the Eastern Bloc with a concert in the renowned music hall Olympia, Paris.
 She is also the first Bulgarian performer with a concert in the newly built Armeets Arena in Sofia, gathering 15,000 people (the venue normally can hold up to 14,000) on November 22, 2012.
 Lili Ivanova became the first person to perform in the brand new Bulstrad Arena sports hall in Ruse, Bulgaria with a concert on July 23, 2015.
+On March 31, 2026, she appeared as the featured artist in the gala concert Symphony of Time, marking the 45th anniversary of the National Palace of Culture in Sofia; the event brought together Ivanova and the Sofia Philharmonic Orchestra under the baton of Nayden Todorov.